Back to Colorado

 • Adds new language requiring ballot titles of measures reducing state tax revenue to specify the type of tax reduced, the percentage decrease, and the projected dollar amount of revenue loss in the first full fiscal year after implementation.

-• Clarifies that including specific public services or programs does not raise single subject concerns for the Title Board’s jurisdiction.
+• Clarifies that including specific public services or programs does not raise single subject concerns and allows the Title Board to set a title.

 L.003